EIN (Employer Identification Number)

 👉 If you're thinking about setting up your LLC and need an EIN quickly, you already know which months to avoid 😉

-Among the most prominent neobanks for LLCs, there are two that stand out: Payoneer, mercury and Wise.
-These neobanks are characterized by their compatibility with the cross-border and digital needs of LLCs. 🌎
+Among the most notable neobanks for LLCs, three stand out: Payoneer, mercury and wiseThese neobanks stand out for their compatibility with the cross-border and digital needs of LLCs.

 Did you know USA benefits from the LLCs (Limited Liability Company) that non-residents create?
 Although these entrepreneurs do not pay taxes on their businesses in the US, the country receives income in another way. 🇺🇸

-Many entrepreneurs believe that LLCs (Limited Liability Company) in USA They do not need to keep formal accounting.
-But this is a myth that can cause problems.
-Although LLCs do not have to file complete financial statements, they do have to report certain accounting information at the federal level. 🇺🇸
+💡 There are more than 2 million LLCs LLCs are very popular among American and foreign entrepreneurs due to their flexibility and protection.
+Each state has its own rules and advantages, so choosing where to register wisely is key.
+For example, Delaware It stands out for its modern legislation, its court specializing in commercial matters, and its low taxes.Many entrepreneurs believe that LLCs (Limited Liability Company) in USA They don't need to keep formal accounts.
+But this is a myth which can cause problems.
+Although LLCs do not have to file full financial statements, they are required to report certain accounting information at the federal level.

-If you have an LLC (Limited Liability Company) in the United States, it is crucial to understand what expenses you can deduct from your business.
-Only the expenses directly linked to your business activity and necessary to generate income are deductible.
+If you have one LLC (Limited Liability Company) in USA, it is crucial to understand what expenses you can deduct from your businessOnly expenses that are directly deductible are linked to your business activity and necessary to generate income.

 Principles of Deductibility: